Accessibility statement

 Air France is committed to making its websites and mobile app accessible for everyone, regardless of ability.
 To achieve this, Air France is following the Web Content Accessibility Guidelines (WCAG) 2.2, level AA criteria.
 Following these guidelines helps make its website and app more accessible.
 This is not only useful for people with disabilities but for everybody.

-Compliance Status
+Compliance status

-This temporary statement applies to the “airfrance.fr” website.
+This statement applies to the "airfrance.fr" website.

 Test results

-• 38.3% of the RGAA version 4.1.2 criteria are met
+• 38.3% of the criteria defined by RGAA version 4.1.2 are currently met.

 List of non-compliant criteria: